This is a PMI (Product Manufacturing Information).

 Who is Geometric?
 Oh, yes another company that benefits if we all move to MBD.

 MBE Model Base Enterprise is the name of this

 "2.
 In the mixed usage of 2D drawing and 3D model, the key question is: when there is a conflict between 2D and 3D, which one is taken as the authority?
 In a SOLIDWORKS base survey in 2014, 1/3 still respects 2D as the master over 3D.
 The good news is 2/3 take 3D as the authority (Sample size: 486), which is actually already level 1 or 2 per the NISTMBE Capabilities Assessment and lays a very solid foundation for Model-Based Enterprise (MBE).

 Why d oesn't Mr. Wu go out and visit

 oesn't Mr. Wu go out and visit Solidworks users!
 Survey's?
 Really?

 The model is always the authority.

 The "drawing" is

-an associated information document.
+an AID (Associated Information Document).
 Truly, in today's 3D CAD

 world it is not